SlapBot/slapbot.github.io/documentation/developer/index.md

 Stephanie can be used to build a lot more complex applications by nesting modules, enabling scope of the stephanie's decision to lower form and hence improving it's efficiency and even separating different domains from one another, one clear example of it is found in FootballModule because of it's large complexity.

-So as always you can take a look at the code written for FootballModule which involves local_libs to organize code neatly and separate core logic with business one, But let me show you another example, to get you a better and clearer understanding.
+So as always you can take a look at the code written for `football_module` which involves `local_libs` to organize code neatly and separate core logic with business one, But let me show you another example, to get you a better and clearer understanding.

-Just like in Getting Started section, we will first define a module, let's call it chat_module.py and prepare the class like last time as follows:
+Just like in Getting Started section, we will first define a module, let's call it `chat_module.py` and prepare the class like last time as follows:

                         from Stephanie.Modules.base_module import BaseModule